 While serving as an entrepreneur in residence at the Harvard Business School between 2011 and 2013, Kramer was appointed by President Obama to serve as Ambassador, Head of U.S. Delegation for the World Conference on International Telecommunications in June 2012.
 This delegation formulated and communicated the U.S. policy regarding the criticality of a free and open Internet as well as an inclusive, multistakeholder governance, the need to proactively address cybersecurity threats and the need for liberalized, open markets that encouraged accelerated global broadband access.
 The conference was covered by CNBC, New York Times and Wall Street Journal.

 No stranger to the field of academia (his parents were teachers), Kramer jumped at the opportunity to work at UCLA Anderson, as it provided “a chance to engage with the next generation of leaders.”
 An adjunct professor at UCLA Anderson since 2013, Kramer is a full-time faculty member, teaching the foundational technology management course, covering the impact of disruptive innovation on products, services, markets and competition.
 Another course on technology and society which focuses on the benefits that technology can bring towards societal goals in areas such as healthcare, transportation and education juxtaposed against a growing techlash in areas such as data privacy, anti-trust, future of work ...etc. and a final course--a global immersion focused on technology innovation and transformations in Shenzhen, Hong Kong and the greater China region.
 He is also the Faculty Director of the Easton Technology Management Center.
 Kramer is the Board Chair of Skylo Technologies and Harvard Business School’s California Research Center.
-He also serves on the advisory boards of RapidSOS and Textpert, as well as the Harvard Business School California Research Center, UCLA Economics Department board of visitors and Larkin Street Youth Services.
+He also serves on the advisory boards of RapidSOS and Textpert and UCLA’s Economics Department Board of Visitors.

 Originally from San Carlos, California, Kramer and his wife, Suzan, currently reside in the San Francisco Bay Area, from which he commutes to Los Angeles regularly.
 Together they have developed a family foundation focused on education, health and human services, which “reflects our views about the impact of youth and education on our collective future.